helgoboss/helgobox/.github/ISSUE_TEMPLATE/question.md

 3. Check if your question has already been answered.
 3. If your question is really new, press the button "New discussion".

-If you submit your question right here in the "Issues" section, no problem.
-We will move it to the "Discussions" section later.
+If you accidentally submit your question right here in the "Issues" section, we will convert it into a discussion later.

 Thank you!